codalab/codalab-worksheets/README.md

     cl search a.txt

 Most CodaLab commands generate one or more bundle UUIDs.
 These can be piped to further commands.
-To kill all running bundles:
+To kill all running bundles (be careful!):

     cl search state=running | xargs cl kill

-To delete all bundles that do not appear on a worksheet (*orphaned*):
+To delete all "orphaned" bundles that do not appear on a worksheet (be careful!):

     cl search orphan -u | xargs cl rm